-Independent living is a follow up course to Community Access and is offered in Semester 2.
-In this course, students will learn about food and nutrition, grocery shopping skills, ageappropriate chores, transit skills, and work on individual goals to promote independence at home and in the community.
+Independent living is a follow up course to Community Access.
+In this course, students will learn about food and nutrition, grocery shopping skills, age-appropriate chores, transit skills, and work on individual goals to promote independence at home and in the community.